bblastie/Bug-Bounty-Methodology/main-methodology.md

 -
 -

-# Step 7 - Manual Testing
+# Step 6 - Hands On Testing
 ### Take all interesting endpoints and manually test them
 ### Application Analysis

 - What stack/languages are used?

 - What server is running the application?

 - Is there a WAF?

 -  What additional libraries are used?
 Are there known exploits for these libraries?
 Custom JS Llbraries?

 - Is there Authentication?
-    - OAuth through Google/Facebook

 - What Objects are used?

 - How is session established?

 - Are there useful comments?
-- How does it handle special characters?

 - What common features are present?

 - How is a user identified?

 - Are there multiple user roles?

 - Is there an API?

 - Is there an Content Management System?

 - Is there a Content Security Policy?

 - Is CORS implemented?

 - How does the app pass data?

 - Are WebSockets used?

 - How/where does the app talk about users?

 - Does the site have multi-tenancy?

 - Is the source code publicly available?

 - Does the site have a unique threat model?

 - Has there been past security research and vulns?

 - How does the app handle common vuln classes?

 - Where does the app store data?

 ### Ask yourself these questions for EVERY page